+His subsequent work became increasingly theoretical.
 It was while conducting research for his doctoral thesis on the electron theory of metals that Bohr first came across Max Planck's early quantum theory, which described energy as tiny particles, or quanta.

 In 1912, Bohr was working for the Nobel laureate J.J.
 Thompson in England when he was introduced to Ernest Rutherford, whose discovery of the nucleus and development of an atomic model had earned him a Nobel Prize in chemistry in 1908.
 Under Rutherford's tutelage, Bohr began studying the properties of atoms.

 Bohr held a lectureship in physics at Copenhagen University from 1913 to 1914 and went on to hold a similar position at Victoria University in Manchester from 1914 to 1916.
 He went back to Copenhagen University in 1916 to become a professor of theoretical physics.
 In 1920, he was appointed the head of the Institute for Theoretical Physics.